AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34189-visual-merchandiser-runs-long-mysql-queries.md

 <u>Actual result</u>:

 This depends on your PHP configuration.
-The most common example of this error is that the **Categories** page does not open and an error *Error 503 first byte timeout* displays.<br>
+The most common example of this error is that the **Categories** page does not open and an error *Error 503 first byte timeout* displays.

 Alternately when Adobe Commerce loads the Visual Merchandiser, it executes a slow MySQL query.
-This query includes many product IDs inserted in to `ORDER BY FIELD(`e`.`entity_id`, ...)`
+This query includes many product IDs inserted in to `ORDER BY FIELD`(`e`.`entity_id`, ...)

 in `app/code/Magento/VisualMerchandiser/Model/Category/Products.php:: applyPositions`